argoproj/argo-cd/docs/operator-manual/rbac.md

 !!! note

     It is not possible to deny fine-grained permissions for a sub-resource if the action was **explicitly allowed on the application**.
-    For instance, the following policy will **allow** a user to delete the Pod and any other resources in the application:
+    For instance, the following policies will **allow** a user to delete the Pod and any other resources in the application:

     ```csv
     p, example-user, applications, delete, default/prod-app, allow